WebAssembly/spec/spectec/doc/Language.md

   "hint" "(" hintid exp ")"                                   hint
 ```

+Syntax defines an abstract syntax type.
-Syntax defines grammar for abstract syntax.
+Grammars define an attribute grammar for parsing input into abstract syntax.
 Relations define the notation and type template for typing or reduction relations.
 Rules define rules for the refered relation.
 Variable declarations specify the type (globally) of uses of meta-variables of the respective name.
 Function definitions enable the definition of auxiliary constants or functions.

 Syntax and variable declarations can also change the status of an uppercase identifier from `atom` to `varid` when used as their declared name.